-- The prizes are to be awarded by the Dean and Deputy Dean of Law in December of each year as soon as possible after the final faculty board meetings. - The prizes are made subject to the condition that the winner registers for a course of study towards the completion of a law curriculum at Rhodes University within one year of the year which the winner receives the prize.
+• The prizes are to be awarded by the Dean and Deputy Dean of Law in December of each year as soon as possible after the final faculty board meetings.

+- The prizes are made subject to the condition that the winner registers for a course of study towards the completion of a law curriculum at Rhodes University within one year of the year which the winner receives the prize. - The overriding criterion for the prizes is academic merit, although in the case of equally deserving candidates other factors such as service to the community, both intra and extramurally, and financial need could be taken into account.